Hello! Box of Ideas is a blog full of creative ideas for Early Childhood Education.

 I am very thankful for working at different summer camps around the world since that has given me a huge amount of experience working with children of all ages.
 It also provided me with invaluable skills in leadership and teamwork (AND A BUNCH OF ARTS AND CRAFTS PRACTICE, of course!) which I think are essential for working with children.

-Now, besides running this blog, I am a qualified Early Years Teacher working in an outdoor kindergarten in Bristol UK, where I live with my wife and dog-ther ?.
+Now, besides running this blog, I am a qualified Early Years Teacher working in an outdoor kindergarten in Bristol UK, where I live with my wife, daugther and dog-ther ?.

 I hope to help in some way to spread the word about why we should have more men working in Early Childhood Education.
 If you have an idea, do reach out!

-For Rodrigo’s full work experience and a couple of references, see his LinkedIn.
+For my full work experience and a couple of references, please see my LinkedIn.